 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

 This is an online course.
 Access is through learn.bcit.ca or my.bcit.ca.
+Program approval required to register.
+Contact program assistant for approval.
 Students do not need to purchase any texts from the BCIT Bookstore for this course.
 Information on accessing the required free open source text and other online materials will be provided to registered students in their myBCIT account.

 Upon successful completion of this course, you will be able to: